 10. Advocacy with national and local authorities and other international organisations to complement Concordis' development work in these areas.
-Thus, other actors have intervened to support the initiative: international NGOs but also the State which, reassured by the existing social cohesion, has financed equipment for the cultivation of the now collective land.
-In fact, in the market gardens, the women only need a small initial investment to start the seeds, which are often purchased at their own expense, in addition to the heavy work of cultivating virgin land, which they do for the time being without agricultural machinery.
-By accurately mapping these needs in 2018 and updating them in 2023, Concordis is helping to advocate for this external support.
+Other actors have intervened and supported the initiative.
+These groups have been reassured by the growth of social cohesion and financed equipment for the cultivation of collective land in response.
+In the market gardens, the women only need a small initial investment to plant the seeds, which are often purchased at their own expense, in addition to the heavy work of cultivating virgin land.
+For the time being, this is completed without agricultural machinery.
+By accurately mapping their needs in 2018 and updating them in 2023, Concordis is helping to advocate for such external support.

-Looking forward, there is still much to be done in Mauritania.
-In the past, the main struggle was the conflict between these different groups.
-That conflict is largely resolved, but there remain enormous challenges for these communities.
-Many of those living in the Senegal River valley remain very poor, with high levels of illiteracy.
+There is still much to be done in Mauritania.
+In the past, the main struggle was conflict between different groups and communities.
+While that conflict is largely resolved, enormous challenges remain for these communities.
+Many of those living in the Senegal River valley are very poor, with high levels of illiteracy.
 Their livelihoods are dependent of subsistence farming, which is increasingly marginal given the effects of climate change.

-The need for peacebuilding work is largely over, but there remain huge needs for international development assistance.
-In the past this was more difficult, given the sensitive conflict dynamics, but the door is now open for developmental support that can benefit the various populations equally.
+The need for peacebuilding work is mostly over, but there is still a great need for international development assistance.
+In the past this was more difficult, given sensitive conflict dynamics, but the door is now open for development support that can benefit the various populations equally.
 The people of the Senegal River valley have shown a remarkable and growing resilience.
 Despite a harsh physical environment and a very difficult history, which could have easily led to armed conflict, the various communities and groups in southern Mauritania have succeeded in transforming themselves.

 Civil society is in its infancy but flourishing, gender relations are evolving rapidly, as is the case with relationships and even marriages between people from different communities are normalised.

-But Mauritania still has great development needs, and its people are on the front line of the effects of climate change.
+But the people of Mauritania are on the front line in the fight against climate change.
 We need to address these needs to improve their socio-economic condition, tackle poverty, and maintain social cohesion.
 We therefore call on those in power to support and back the needs and priorities expressed by communities highlighted in the reports published here: